Getting started

 Commerce blocks

-Section titled “Commerce blocks”The integration of Commerce drop-in components into the Edge Delivery Services architecture of JavaScript blocks.
-Content can be authored using document-based tools (DA.live, Google Docs, SharePoint), in-context editing (Universal Editor, Storefront Builder), or AEM Sites authoring.
+Section titled “Commerce blocks”The integration of Commerce drop-in components into the Edge Delivery Services architecture of JavaScript blocks and document-based authoring.
 Commerce blocks are the components that provide the content and layout for commerce pages in the storefront.

 Content blocks